Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Speech often sounds robotic with abnormal rhythm, stress patterns, and intonation.
 The person may speak very slowly with unusual pauses between syllables or words as they mentally plan each sound sequence.

-Childhood Apraxia of Speech (CAS)– US
+Childhood Apraxia of Speech (CAS)– US, UK

 Developmental Verbal Dyspraxia(DVD) - UK